PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 - ~~Once complete, run `python rsync_merge_raster_to_scratch.py`.
 This script both merges the the raster higer and raster lower outputs in the sense that it moves them all to the same directory, followng the z-level tile hierarchy format.
 The individual files do not need to be merged, but they need to exist within the same tile hierarchy on disk, within `/scratch`.~~ Note: no longer necessary because we write lower geotiffs directly to `/scratch`.

 - Check that the file `rasters_summary.csv` was written to `/scratch`.
-It is necessary in order to use it to update ranges in the web tiling step so the color scale in the web tiles to make sense.
+Download this file locally.
+Usually the top few lines look oddly fomatted.
+Delete these few lines and re-upload the file to the same directory (overwriting the misformatted one there).
+This is necessary in order to use it to update ranges in the web tiling step so the color scale in the web tiles to make sense.

 - Create a new directory called `web_tiles` in your `/scratch` dir.
 This is necessary because the web tiling step writes directly to `/scratch` rather than `/tmp` first, and directories cannot be created in `/scratch` while writing files there.
 But subdirectories will be created as needed within the `web_tiles` dir because `viz-staging` is configured that way.

--  Return to `IN_PROGRESS_VIZ_WORKFLOW.py` and comment out the last step: `step4_webtiles(batch_size_web_tiles=250)`
+-  Return to `IN_PROGRESS_VIZ_WORKFLOW.py` and comment out the last step: `step4_webtiles(batch_size_web_tiles=250)`.
+Run Run `python viz-workflow/IN_PROGRESS_VIZ_WORKFLOW.py`.
+These tiles are written directly to `/scratch` so as soon as this step is complete, you can end the job.

 -  To purposefully cancel a job, run `scancel {JOB ID}`.
 The job ID can be found on the left column of the output from `squeue | grep {USERNAME}`.
-This closes all terminals related to that job, so no more credits are being used.
-This should be executed after all files are generated and moved off the node (from `/tmp` to the user's dir).
+No more credits are being used.
 Recall that the job will automatically be cancelled after 24 hours even if this command is not run.

 - Remember to remove the `{ACCOUNT NAME}` for the allocation in the slurm script before pushing to GitHub.

-Move data off Delta before March or work with Delta team to ensure data won't be wiped.
+- Move data off Delta before March or work with Delta team to ensure data won't be wiped.

+# Transfering Web Tiles for Visualization

+## Steps:

+- Use `globus` or `rsync` to transfer the web tiles from Delta's `/scratch` dir to Datateam. `rsync` is easier because while `globus` has a friendly web interface, it sometimes does not register an Arctic Data Center login correctly.

+- The tiles should have their own directory within: `datateam:/home/pdg/data/ice-wedge-polygon-data/version_01/tiles`.
+Nick will be able to help make a unqiue folder there.

+- Within a `tmux` session on Delta, run an `rsync` command like the following:

+`rsync -avzh /scratch/bbou/julietcohen/IWP/output/iwp_2023_02_27/web_tiles/iwp_coverage jcohen@datateam.nceas.ucsb.edu:/home/pdg/data/ice-wedge-polygon-data/version_01/tiles/webtiles_coverage_2023_02_27`

+(Replace the username and the last directory appropriately.
+You will be prompted to enter your password)

+- `rsync` will print the web tile filepaths in quick succession as it transfers them so you can keep track of the progress.
+It may take many minutes.
+It will stop outputting to the terminal when it's done!

+- Navigate to the Rmd document to update the portal. (adding more details to this soon!)
+Run through the code to download the latest version of the portal (paying attention to staging or production).
+We want to do demo first so we make sure it looks good before putting it on production.
+Once the xml file has been written locally, open it and edit the filepath for the IWP data to point to the folder just populated with the new data.
+Save the file.
+Update the portal using the appropriate function!

+Congratulations!
+You're done.